 - Become a USRowing member (minimum “basic” membership).
 Sign up or renew your membership at the USRowing Website.
 Use club code KRCBC (case-sensitive) to be added to the BIR roster.

-- Complete a float test, which can be scheduled at the Bainbridge Island Aquatic Center, and submit a completed Float Test Form.
+- Complete a float test, which can be scheduled at the Bainbridge Island Aquatic Center, and then submit a completed Float Test Form.

 - Read the BIR Safety Guidelines and BIR Member Expectations.
 They contain important information that all rowers must know before going on the water.

 - Pay all annual and seasonal fees (see below).

 Team Selection Criteria